-Minimum Processing Standards (MPS) are identified in the instructions for most program forms: Form 470- Description of Services Requested and Certification Form; Form 471- Description of Services Ordered and Certification Form; Form 486 - Receipt of Service Confirmation Form; Form 472 - Billed Entity Applicant Reimbursement Form; and Form 474 - Service Provider Invoice Form.
+Minimum Processing Standards (MPS) are identified in the instructions for certain program forms: Form 472 - Billed Entity Applicant Reimbursement Form and Form 474 - Service Provider Invoice Form.
 If the applicant or service provider fails to comply with MPS for a specific program form, this is not a cause for automatic rejection.
-However, USAC must receive the missing and/or corrected information within 15 days of notification by USAC before the FCC Form 470 can be posted or before the other forms (listed above) can be data entered and reviewed for funding or disbursement.
+However, USAC must receive the missing and/or corrected information within 15 days of notification by USAC before the other forms (listed above) can be data entered and reviewed for funding or disbursement.
 MPS for these program forms are subject to revision on an annual basis.